Thelma-Selase/LOANS-AND-E-COMMERCE-ANALYSIS/README.md

 # LOANS-AND-E-COMMERCE-ANALYSIS

-### OBJECTIVE
-This project analyzes data from Xente, a Ugandan e-commerce and financial services company, to uncover trends across its offerings, with a particular emphasis on evaluating and enhancing loan performance.

-### TOOLS
-Data Cleaning & EDA - Jupyter Notebook
-Visualization - Power BI

-## Project Workflow
+## OVERVIEW
+Xente is a Ugandan e-commerce and financial services company that provides a platform for individuals and organizations to make and receive payments, shop and pay for goods and services online, and access loans and credit facilities.
+This project seeks to improve the efficiency, profitability, and sustainability of Xente's services, especially loan products.
+It analyzes loan performance to uncover repayment patterns, default risks, and customer behavior, identifies key trends across Xente’s services, and generates actionable insights to improve loan recovery and support data-driven decision making.

-Source of Data - Kaggle
+## Source of data
+Blossom Academy, final project

+## TOOLS
+Microsoft Power Query – Utilized for data cleaning, transformation, and structuring to prepare the dataset for analysis.

+Microsoft Power BI – Employed for exploratory data analysis (EDA) and to create visualizations

-### Data cleaning
+## Data Processing

--The dataset didn't contain any duplicates

--2 nulls in an ID column were identified and removed

--Columns were given the right data types
+Duplicate Check – Verified the dataset contained no duplicate records, ensuring data integrity.

+Handling Missing Values – Identified and removed 2 null entries in the ID column to maintain consistency and accuracy.

+Data Type Optimization – Converted columns to their appropriate data types (e.g., dates, numerical values, categorical fields) to enable accurate analysis and efficient processing.

+Feature Engineering (Loan Classification) – Created a new categorical feature to classify loans into Basic, Premium, and Platinum, based on loan amount thresholds, for deeper insights into customer segments and repayment behavior.

+Data Validation – Conducted preliminary checks to confirm data consistency, eg, no negative loan values, valid date ranges, and reasonable loan amounts.

+## Skills demonstrated
+Data Cleaning and Preparation – handling missing values, correcting inconsistencies, and ensuring data quality for accurate analysis.

+Exploratory Data Analysis (EDA) – using descriptive statistics and visualizations to uncover trends, patterns, and anomalies in Xente’s financial and transactional data.

+Business and Domain Understanding – framing the analysis around fintech challenges (loan performance, repayments, customer behavior) and aligning insights with Xente’s business model.

+Data Visualization – building clear, insightful charts and dashboards to communicate findings effectively.

+Insight Generation and Storytelling – translating raw data into meaningful business insights and actionable recommendations for reducing defaults and improving services.

+Problem-Solving and Critical Thinking – identifying inefficiencies and proposing solutions to optimize financial services.

-### Data Analysis
+## Data Analysis

 <img width="593" height="334" alt="Screenshot 2025-08-20 110712" src="https://github.com/user-attachments/assets/b7725139-32d4-465c-9ff4-8d3af8cf631f" />

-### Key Insights

-#### Revenue Concentration:

-Total Revenue: 77.45M UGX
+Xente offers 7 e-commerce products to a customer base of 239 and generates 77.45M UGX

-Retail dominates with 70.12M UGX (~90% of revenue), while other products (airtime, utility bills, data bundles, TV, movies, financial services) contribute minimally.
+Retail dominates with 70.12M UGX (90% of revenue), while other products (airtime, utility bills, data bundles, TV, movies, financial services) contribute minimally.

 Airtime is the most frequently purchased service (922 purchases) but generates only 4.26M UGX, showing low unit price but high volume.

 Retail has fewer purchases (237) but generates disproportionately high revenue, indicating high-value transactions.

-#### Customer Base:

-Only 239 customers generated this revenue.

-Revenue is heavily skewed: the Top 5 customers contribute ~28% (25M UGX) of total revenue, with one customer (ID 305) alone contributing 10M UGX (~13%).
+Revenue is heavily skewed.
+The Top 5 customers contribute 28% (25M UGX) of total revenue, with one customer (ID 305) alone contributing 10M UGX (13%).

-#### Loan Default Link:

 Retail accounts for 85.96% of loan defaults, suggesting a strong link between retail purchases and loan repayment struggles.

 <img width="665" height="371" alt="Screenshot 2025-08-08 211940" src="https://github.com/user-attachments/assets/719595b7-abee-44d4-b3e2-eb5449cb87d9" />

+Over a 6-month period, Xente issued 1,483 loans, generating an income of 17.58M UGX.
+However, 178 of these loans defaulted, leading to a financial loss of 3.25M UGX.

 Xente Loans were classified under "Basic", "Premium", and "Platinum".